Clarks Shiraz – Agra’s first 5-star hotel still offers colonial-style elegance and oodles of traditional charm.

 - Address: 54 Taj Road, about 200m from a large roundabout where 2 major thoroughfares converge: Fatehabad Road and The Mall Road.

 - Area: On the edge of Agra Cantonment, an area of defense housing, with ubiquitous red-brick walls.
 Streets in the area are comparatively quiet, clean, and safe; less so the main road about 200m away.

-- How to Get There: About 2km from the Taj Mahal (8-minute drive); 4.5km from the Agra Cantonment Railway Station, which has most services to/from Delhi and Jaipur (9-minute drive); and 11km from the new airport (26-minute drive).
+- How to Get There: About 2 km from the Taj Mahal, 5 km from the Agra Cantonment Railway Station which has most services to/from Delhi and Jaipur, and 11 km from the new airport.
 All are accessible by taxi or auto-rickshaw.

 - Guests: Most are foreign tourists on upmarket tours that include 1-2 nights in a suitably majestic hotel.

 - Views: Rooms face the gardens and lawns.
 A few do face the street, which is about 50m away and quiet anyway.
 Some rooms claim to have ‘Taj views’, which is not as misleading as other hotels, but the Taj is still more than 2km away.

 - Private Pools/Jacuzzis: Suites feature jacuzzis.

 - How to Book: Booking.com will have the best rates.

 - Email: firstname.lastname@example.org